extendedmind/neo4j-scala/README.md

 ##Typed Traversing

 The traverser mentioned above processes and returns Nodes resp.
 Property Container.
 To allow a more type safe traverser the TypedTraverser was introduced.
-The basic semantic is that you have to define the type (a case class) that should be returned (while inheritance is respected).
+The basic semantic is that you have to define the type (a case class) that should be returned.
 But first define Relation Types and Directions:

 ###Relation Types and Direction